chijure/JavaBoy/readme.txt

 <PARAM NAME="USERNAME" VALUE="[Your user here]">

 The SaveRamURL is the address that save data is submitted to, and the LoadRamURL is the address that data is loaded from.
+Any parameters included in the urls are sent to the script as well.

 The Username allows you to keep several user's saves private.
 The username is passed to the url to allow the server to determine who's save is in use.
+THis is entirely optional though, you may prefer to generate a user id and append it to the base urls.

-When these parameters are specified, two extra options appear on JavaBoy's menu, Save and Load.
+When enabled, two extra options appear on JavaBoy's applet menu, Save and Load.

 When Save is selected, JavaBoy opens a connection to the SaveRamURL.
-The field is called 'user'.
 The POST section of the request contains the folllowing fields:

-'gamename' - The name of the game being played (internal ROM name) 'user' - The user that was passed to the applet as the 'USERNAME' parameter.
+'romname' - The filename of the ROM being played 'gamename' - The name of the game being played (internal ROM name) 'user' - The user that was passed to the applet as the 'USERNAME' parameter.
 'datalength' - The number of bytes that need to be saved.